alexb997/design_patterns/Creational Patterns Exercises/SingletonLoggerExample/ReadMe.md

-# Singleton Pattern Enhanced Example
+# Singleton Logger Example

-This project demonstrates the Singleton Pattern by creating a `Logger` class that logs messages to the console and/or a file.
-The logger can dynamically switch between logging modes and provides an option to clear the logs.
-Each log entry is timestamped.
+This project demonstrates the **Singleton** pattern by implementing a Logger class that manages logging to both the console and a file.

+## New Features

+1. **Singleton Pattern**: The logger ensures only one instance exists.
+2. **Log Levels**: Logs are filtered by level (INFO, DEBUG, ERROR), and you can set the minimum log level.
+3. **Console & File Logging**: The logger can print logs to both the console and a file.
+4. **Log Count**: Tracks the number of logs written.
+5. **Clearing Logs**: Clears the log file and resets the log count.
+6. **Timestamps**: Every log entry is timestamped.

 ## Project Structure

-- `src/logger/Logger.java`: Implements the enhanced `Logger` with console and file logging, log clearing, and timestamping.
+- `src/logger/Logger.java`: Contains the Logger class, implementing the Singleton pattern.
-- `src/Main.java`: Demonstrates the usage of the enhanced `Logger`.
+- `src/Main.java`: Demonstrates the usage of the logger.

-## New Features

-1. **Log Modes**: You can log to the console, a file, or both.
-2. **Clear Logs**: The logs can be cleared (file logs will be cleared, console logs cannot be).
-3. **Timestamps**: Each log entry is timestamped with the current date and time.
+- `logs/app.log`: File where logs are stored when file logging is enabled.

 ## How to Run